 Ergonomic workstations have a range of positional options, suitable for many types of pinched nerve.
 Standing desks are available for purchase online.

 The best way to find the right position is for an individual to experiment with the settings to see which position relieves pressure.

 4. Pain relieving medications

 Over-the-counter pain medications may also help with a pinched nerve.
-Non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and aspirin, can help reduce swelling and relieve pain in cases of minor pinched nerves.
+Non-steroidal anti-inflammatory drugs (NSAIDs) can help reduce swelling and relieve pain in cases of minor pinched nerves.

 As with any drug, it is important to consult a doctor for dosage recommendations and any potential interactions before using NSAIDs.

 Gentle stretching and yoga may help relieve tension and pressure in the area.
 It is important not to stretch too deeply, as this may make symptoms worse.

 If a person experiences any pain or discomfort while exercising, they should stop immediately to avoid damaging the nerve any further.

 6. Massage or physical therapy

 Having a massage may also help reduce physical pain and stress.
 Applying gentle pressure around the affected area may help relieve tension, and a full body massage can help the muscles relax.